Richard-Sti/GSHE_public/notes.md

 ## Completed TO-DO
+- [x] Perform arctan coordinate transformation when looking for perturbed solutions.
 - [x] Remove the dependence on the Rinv
 - [x] How to efficiently pass geometry etc. into the functions?
 - [x] Begin looking for $s=\pm 2$ within some radius of its geodesic.
 Make sure that that $[x^\mu, p_i]$ initialisation works.